-These guidelines are referring to annual reports as outlined in the Transparency and Accountability Act.
+These guidelines are referring to annual activity reports as outlined in the Transparency and Accountability Act.
 The expectations outlined in the legislation must be fully implemented by April 1, 2008.
-To gain a better understanding of the reporting expectations please refer to the responsibilities outlined in Section 9 of the Act.
+To gain a better understanding of the reporting expectations please refer to the responsibilities outlined in section 9 of the Transparency and Accountability Act.